 We try to aim for a single tray to have plants of only one type of cold tolerance.
 This will allow you to treat all of those plants appropriately without having to re-organize them every time.

-This organization also helps you prioritize which plants you will harden off before others.
+This organization helps you prioritize which plants (and trays) you will harden off before others.

-This can be a little bit challenging to keep track of as your grow room reaches capacity.
+This can be a little bit challenging to keep track of as your burgeoning garden becomes larger and larger.

 We largely solved this problem by purchasing different colors of 1020 trays.
-We put similar plants into the same colored trays which allows us to quickly and easily identify our frost tolerant plants.
+(See Bootstrap Farmer for excellent quality colored 1020 trays!
+One of our rare but well deserved “shout outs.”)
+We put similarly cold tolerant plants into the same colored trays, which allows us to quickly and easily identify our plants visually by their cold tolerance.

-While we know what our plants look like and which are frost tolerant, this is also acts as a bit of a fail safe for us.
+While we know what our plants look like and which are frost tolerant, colored trays also act as a bit of a fail safe for us.

-Are there any black trays outside?
+Are there any red trays outside?
 Bring those in!